alicehe2003/ImageEditor/README.md

 - `ccall` calls function immediately, while `cwrap` returns a callable JS function.
 - Use `ccall` for one-off calls, use `cwrap` for repeated calls / better performance.

+### `merge_layers` function in C++

+In order to optimize for workloads with a large number of layers, this function uses the following algorithm:

+1. Initialize an unordered set of all pixel positions (x,y).
+This represents the positions in the current canvas that has yet to be fully "set" with some colour.
+2. Process each layer from top to bottom.
+- For the current layer, iterate through its pixel positions (x,y).
+- For each pixel at position (x,y) of the current layer, if it is not in the unordered map then skip.
+- For each pixel at position (x,y) of the current layer, if its alpha channel is 255, then remove (x,y) from the unordered set.
+This indicates that layers beneath this one cannot contribute to the final colour shown.
+- Use the R,G,B,A information of the current layer to blend it with previous layers.
+3. Continue until either all layers have been processed, or until the unordered set is empty.

+In the worst case, every pixel of every layer is operated on.
+This would be equivalent to the brute force method.
+However, when there are a lot of layers, and the top few layers dominate all pixel information of the canvas, the algorithm allows for early termination as all dominating pixel information has already been processed.
+That is, all pixels on lower levels (that are covered by the top layers) do not have to be processed at all.

 # Current features

 ## Upload file